UPPMAX/uppmax_intro_python/docs/morning_session/lecture.md

     ssh sven@rackham.uppmax.uu.se
     ```

+### Load the Python module

-#### 2. Load Python version 3.10.8.
+Load Python version 3.10.8.
 This is described at the UPPMAX pages on Python [here](http://docs.uppmax.uu.se/software/python/).

 ???- question "How to load Python version 3.10.8?"